MellDa1024/BloomingNotification/README.md

 Actually I don't know about javascript and node and html well, I've just googled it.

 When notification doesn't work while playing game:

-Check Focus Assist in Win10 Settings.
+Disable Focus Assist in Win10 Settings.